cloudbypass/docs-page/docs/us-en/proxy_tools.md

 ### Get tools

-Visit the [Scrapingbypass API Proxy Client release page](https://github.com/cloudbypass/example/releases) to download the executable program and root certificate for the corresponding platform
+Visit the [API Proxy Client release page](https://github.com/cloudbypass/example/releases) to download the executable program and root certificate for the corresponding platform

 ### Startup parameters